Mom and Dad’s marriage

 My birth announcement from the Lynn Daily Item, newspaper February 25, 1965 (page 17).
 My grandparents lived in nearby Swampscott, Massachusetts.

 The most important question I asked my mother after I found out was if Dad knew I wasn’t his daughter.
 It was more important to me than if Joe knew I was his, actually.
+She said Dad didn’t know.
 Once I discovered I was not Dad’s, I wracked my brain for situations or feelings where he treated me differently as I was growing up.
 But there just weren’t any.
 Dad and I were close.
 I tagged along with him everywhere.
 I feel sure he did not know.
 I was immensely relieved when Mom said that.

 Dad never truly accepted the divorce and pined for Mom for the rest of his life which is both sad and beautiful.
 He always referred to her as his wife to other people.
 Mom came up from Florida to see Dad during his last weeks of life in 2009.
 I was glad she did.
 She still loved him on a different level.
 One of the most touching things I witnessed was her feeding him in the nursing home when he was too weak to do it himself.
 When you’ve shared a lifetime together, with five children, nine grandchildren, and one great-grandchild together, despite a divorce–there is a love there that never completely goes away.